miklevin/MikeLev.in/_posts/2025-07-03-python-fasthtml-template-language.md

 ---

+## Notes on Notes on Notes on Notes

 And so you see, Jupyter Notebooks — which have their whole own similarly deep history that starts maybe with one of the granddaddies of tech, Donald Knuth of of `tex` language fame and his concept of literate programming, up through one